petermikitsh/myethereumapp/README.md

 ### Getting Started

+This application requires a locally-running MySQL instance in development mode.
+By default, the application will attempt connecting to the following location: `mysql://localhost:3306/etherscan-local`.
+Once the MySQL server is available, run the following:

 ```
 npm install
+npm run db:migrate
 npm start
 ```

 Your browser will open when the bundle is ready.

 ### Architecture, design decisions, etc